SWeav02/baderkit/docs/usage.md

 maxima_coords = bader.basin_maxima_frac # Frac coordinates of each attractor
 ```

-Results can also be written to file, similar to the Henkelman code. `write_results_summary` will write the bader basins and atomic basins to two `.tsv` files which are human readable and can be opened with spreadsheet programs like excel.
-VASP-like files for individual atoms/basins or a sum of them can be written as well.
-If no directory is provided, these will write to the directory provided when the class was first instanced.
+Results can also be written to file, similar to the Henkelman code.
 ```python
 bader.write_results_summary() # writes results to .tsv files bader.write_basin_volumes([0]) # writes each basin in a list